stijn-dejongh/lovecraft_public_domain/raw_converts/hd.md

 and sank with Atlantis before a Minoan fisher meshed it in his net and sold it to swarthy merchants from nighted Khem.
 The Pharaoh Nephren-Ka built around it a temple with a windowless crypt, and did that which caused his name to be stricken from all monuments and records.
-Then it slept in the ruins of that evil fane which the priests and the new Pharaoh destroyed, till the delver&rsquo;s spade once more brought it forth to curse mankind.
+Then it slept in the ruins of that evil fane which the priests and the new Pharaoh destroyed, till the delver's spade once more brought it forth to curse mankind.

-  Early in July the newspapers oddly supplement Blake&rsquo;s entries, though in so brief and casual a way that only the diary has called general attention to their contribution.
+  Early in July the newspapers oddly supplement Blake's entries, though in so brief and casual a way that only the diary has called general attention to their contribution.
 It appears that a new fear had been growing on Federal Hill since a stranger had entered the dreaded church.
 The Italians whispered of unaccustomed stirrings and bumpings and scrapings